 This is especially nice now during the fall and winter when the evenings are often cold, dreary and dark.
 Pop some popcorn and watch maybe one feel-good movie and one funny movie to both find a new perspective and have a good laugh together.

-34. Gather some friends or family and play board games.
+34. Gather some friends or a couple of family members and play board games.

-Spend an afternoon or evening with some good snacks and fun board games to have some quality time together.
+Spend an afternoon or evening with some good snacks, healthy competition and a fun board game or two to have some quality time together.

 35. Do what they most like to do if they’ve had a bad day.

 You know what your best friend, partner or child likes the most.
 Their favorite things.
-It might be tennis, fishing, crossword puzzles, video games or something else.
+It might be tennis, fishing, crossword puzzles, a dance party in the living room, video games or something else.
 Take them along to do that activity for an hour or two.

 36. Reach out even if they are far away.

 Don’t let distance get in the way of cheering someone up that you care for.
-You can use Skype, make a phone call or send text messages to change someone’s mood within minutes and to make them feel better.
+You can use snail mail and send an uplifting post card or letter.
+Or use Skype, make a phone call or send text messages to change someone’s mood within minutes and to make them feel better.